Guardiola responds to Messi talk at Man City as Barcelona icon becomes available

 "He will not be forgotten.
 Hopefully one day we can say the best ever because he deserves it.

-"If president Laporta arrives in this situation, he should do it unfortuantely because someone before didn't do well."
+"If president Laporta arrives in this situation, he should do it unfortunately because someone before didn't do well."